nmlgc/ReC98/Research/Borland C++ decompilation.md

 These can be freely combined, and one does not imply the other.

 #### Inlining

+Support for inlined functions is exclusive to C++ mode, with both top-level `inline` and class methods defined inside class declarations (obviously) not being supported in C mode.
+The compiler will inline every function defined in one of these ways, unless it contains one of these language constructs:

+* Loops (`do`, `for`, `while`, `break`, `continue`)
+* `goto`
+* `switch` and `case`
+* `throw`

+If it doesn't, inlining is always worth a try to get rid of a potential macro, especially if all parameters are compile-time constants.
+There are a few further constructs that typically don't inline optimally though:

+* Assigning lvalues to value parameters (spills the value into a new compiler-generated local variable)
+* Assigning *either* rvalues *or* lvalues stored in registers to reference parameters (same)
+* Nested `if` statements – inlining will always generate a useless `JMP SHORT $+2` at the end of the last branch.

 Class methods inline to their ideal representation if all of these are true: